NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 First, put your players into groups in your permission plugin.
 All the ways to do it can be found at [How to assign players into groups](https://github.com/NEZNAMY/TAB/wiki/How-to-assign-players-into-groups).
-> [!TIP]
-> Verify player's group using `/tab debug <player>`.
-It should say `Primary permission group:` followed by group you configured.
-If not, you did not assign players into groups correctly.

 Second, place all of your groups in to a comma separated list **in order of priority** into `sorting-types`.
 Example:
 ```yaml